chocolatey/boxstarter/CONTRIBUTING.md

 #### Code Standards and Style

 The existing code base does not strictly adhere to these guidelines but we are working our way towards that.
 Any new code added to the project must adhere to these guidelines _where practically possible_.
+The list is not exhaustive so there may be guidelines missing that we will adhere to or, ask you to adhere to.
+Please bear with us while this list evolves!

 * Code should be written with the focus on readability.
 Don't try to squeeze as much code into one line.
 If your code is easier to read over 5 lines than 1, then use 5.
     * Make sure you have spaces around any operators as it makes it easier to read (i.e. do `$a = $b`, don't do `$a=$b`)